SUDER: Self-Improving Unified Large Multimodal Models for Understanding and Generation with Dual Self-Rewards: Methodology

 \section{Methodology}

 In this section, we first introduce the duality between understanding and generation tasks in unified LMMs.
 Then we present our dual self-reward mechanism, which leverages the inherent duality between understanding and generation tasks to provide self-supervised optimization signals.
-Finally, we describe the optimization method used for model optimization based on the self-reward signals.
-The overview of our dual self-reward mechanism is shown in~\Cref{fig:pipeline}
+Finally, we describe the framework SUDER, which incorporates the dual self-reward mechanism and explores different optimization strategies and algorithms for unified learning of LMMs.
+The overview of SUDER is shown in~\Cref{fig:pipeline}.